fbpx

 • One port call every day, often docking in the very heart of each charming French city, town or village—all excursions included.

-• Visit six UNESCO World Heritage Sites.
+• Visit 6 UNESCO World Heritage Sites.

 • Exclusive tour of the Beaujolais wine region’s Château Montmelas, guided by a member of the family, with a specially arranged fortepiano concert and wine tasting.